krypt0k1/Pen_Testing_Live_Targets-Project/README.md

 How to document and recreate this exploit:

 Upon inspection of the HTML form at URL https://35.184.88.145/red/public/staff/salespeople/edit.php?id=1, I noticed that the site accepts any value for the CSRF token.
-This allowed for the following HTML page to be created to perform a Cross-Site Request Forgery attack to edit the users details.
+This allowed for the following HTML page to be created to perform a Cross-Site Request Forgery attack to edit the user's details.

 ![image](https://user-images.githubusercontent.com/111711434/200218318-aa40edc9-f51e-4789-a154-83c5181e0f09.png)